nexusformat/features/README.md

 ## Status

-This is project is deemed useful by the NIAC, but progress to add more features is slow.
+This is project is deemed useful by the NIAC.
+The set of features that demonstrate the usefulness of the project is small and growing slowly.
+It is acknowledged that the documentation does not satisfy all needs at the moment.
+Pull requests or suggestions are welcome.

 The travis build checks the example files against all recipes in the repository.